Wbarrett1013/Group-5-Project-1/README.md

 Explanation of data model:

-Our data model represents the structure of UGA’s sports teams and their key components.
-The Sports entity serves as the foundation, capturing information about each sport's season and duration.
-Within each sport, multiple teams exist, creating a one-to-many relationship between Sports and Teams Each team is associated with a Donor, who provides financial support, and a Coach, who is responsible for training and managing players.
+Our data model represents the structure of UGA’s sports teams and their key components, detailing relationships between sports, teams, players, games, and supporting entities.

+The Sports entity serves as the foundation, capturing details such as the sport's name, season, and duration.
+Each sport can have multiple teams, establishing a one-to-many relationship between Sports and Teams.
+The Teams entity includes attributes like team name and associated sport, and each team is linked to a coach, who is responsible for guiding players and overseeing performance.
+Coaches have attributes such as name, salary, contact information, and a reporting structure to track their supervision.
+Additionally, teams have donor, represented in the Donor entity, which records donor names and contributions.

+Each team consists of multiple players and the Players entity holds attributes such as name, class year, player number, height, weight, gender, and date of birth.
+Players can participate in multiple teams, forming a one-to-many relationship.
+To monitor individual contributions, the Athlete Performance entity tracks player statistics, including points earned in each game.

-Teams are composed of multiple Players, who may participate in more than one team.
-Player performance is tracked through the Athlete Performance entity, which records individual statistics for each game.
-The Games entity stores details such as opponents, dates, locations, and results.
-Since multiple tickets are sold for each game, the Tickets entity tracks ticket prices and types.
+The Games entity documents match details such as the opponent, date, location, and final score.
+Since multiple tickets are sold for each game, the Tickets entity records ticket price, type, and the number of tickets collected.
+Games also link back to the sport they belong to, ensuring a structured view of competition data.

-Beyond teams and games, Staff members contribute to the operations of each sport, ensuring smooth coordination.
-Facilities are essential for hosting games and training sessions, and the Facilities entity keeps records of locations and capacities.
-The Shared Facilities entity manages the allocation of venues, forming a many-to-many relationship with sports to track usage and maintenance.
+Supporting roles are managed through the Staff entity, which records staff names and roles within each sport.
+Each sport also requires Facilities to host games and practices, with attributes such as facility name, location, and capacity stored in the Facilities entity.
+Since facilities may be shared across multiple sports, the **Shared Facilities** entity forms a many-to-many relationship, tracking usage type and maintenance status.

+This model ensures that all key components of UGA’s athletic structure are interconnected, providing a comprehensive view of sports management, team organization, player performance, and event logistics.

 ![6A544222-9A29-45E3-B6C5-6FC7EEDA86ACImage 3-16-25 at 8 39 PM](https://github.com/user-attachments/assets/b036b55f-60bb-449b-add4-dce10d85133a)